Niche (company): History

 In 2020, Niche raised a $35 million Series C round of funding led by Radian Capital, with Radian Capital partner and co-founder Weston Gaddy, and Francisco D’Souza, executive vice chairman and co-founder of Cognizant, both joining the board of directors.
 At the time of funding, Niche offered over 130,000 in-depth profiles on schools and colleges with over 140 million reviews and ratings from students, parents and alumni.

+In 2025, Niche acquired Toronto-based GoodKind, a platform where potential students can connect with academic institutions.
+This was the first acquisition in company history.

 Product

 Niche, as College Prowler, provided rankings, report cards (with attributed grades) and reviews of colleges in the US.
 During its rebranding process, Niche expanded its coverage to include K-12 schools as well as neighborhoods under their "places to live" category.
 In addition to its comprehensive profiles, Niche also lists scholarships from the company and third parties.
 Niche functions as a two-sided platform with free access for prospective students and over 15,000 school clients who pay for services to help them market to these users, including placing advertising and promotional material on the site.
 Niche also offers access to its data for a cost to other parties such as real estate companies, which has raised concerns that this linkage might reinforce neighborhood disparities based on ethnicity and income.